csaez/riglab/README.md

 reuse any previous configuration without a single line of code (sort of autorigs for free).

-- **Performance**: There's a balance between management and performance, one of the goals of RigLab is implement a rig compiler.
-This allows split the rig into a source rig (a layered rig and a nice inner structure for debugging and management) and an animation rig (optimized hierarchies for performance).

 - **Pipeline friendly**: Riglab is highly customizable; names, shapes, solvers and almost every component is selected from a customizable library, lots of configuration files (JSON) with default values that make sense.